• Books

 [source]

-Beyti Güller, the founder, is a proudly photographed guy with most head of states or celebrities than a lot of people alive, interesting character, as you may see in the next pictures, all taken from the restaurant’s very poor made website.
+Beyti Güller, the founder, is a character who photographed himself with most head of states or celebrities than a lot of people alive.
+He is an interesting character, as you see in the next pictures (I borrowed them from the restaurant’s website):

 [source]